Overview

 Meet Jonathan

-Jonathan’s 5 year-old daughter Danielle attends a child care centre that opted out of CWELCC in 2022 and child care fees increased from $62/day (in March 2022) to $70/day.
-On February 1, 2023, the child care centre enrolls in CWELCC.
-Jonathan will see a reduction of 52.75% from the child care fee of $62/day, effective February 1, 2023 (date of enrolment in 2023).
-Same as Agnes and Fiona, parent fees for Jonathan will be reduced to $29.30/day.
+Jonathan has a 2 year-old daughter Danielle.
+The child care centre he has chosen for his daughter originally opted out of CWELCC in 2022.
+Child care fees for Danielle’s age group were $62/day in March 2022, and increased to $70/day in March 2023.
+On April 1, 2023, the child care centre enrolled in CWELCC.
+Child care fees for Danielle’s age group saw a reduction of 52.75% from the child care fee of $62/day, effective April 1, 2023 (date of enrolment).
+Same as for Vanessa, fees for Danielle’s age group were reduced to $29.30/day.

-For 2023, Jonathan will have annual savings of $9,701 on child care fees (inclusive of $1,907 savings from the increased child care fee).
+For the full year in 2024 at these fees, Jonathan will have savings of over $10,600 on child care (inclusive of about $2,100 in savings from the increased child care fee).

 Child care subsidy

-The Ontario child care fee subsidy program will continue to be available for families who are eligible to apply for financial support to help you pay for licensed child care.
+The Ontario child care fee subsidy program will continue to be available for families who are eligible to apply for financial support to help them pay for licensed child care.

-The fee subsidy will continue to be determined through the income test that is administered by your local service system managers.
-The amount you will pay depends on your family's income and will be reduced by 50% for eligible children, effective December 31, 2022.
+Fee subsidy eligibility will continue to be determined through the income test that is administered by your local service system manager.
+The amount you will pay depends on your family's income and is reduced by 50% for eligible children, effective December 31, 2022.
 To get more information or apply for the child care subsidy, please contact your local service system manager.

 Child care tax credit